Weight & Zone Cross-Validation: Implementation Guide for Freight Audit Pipelines

 raw_billable = max(actual, dim_weight)

-# Snap to contracted bracket
+# Snap to contracted bracket: round up to the next bracket boundary

 snapped = int(((raw_billable - 0.01) // bracket_step) * bracket_step + bracket_step)